 The European Child Guarantee, to reduce child poverty and social exclusion, requires that the individual EU Member States each develop a National Action Plan (NAP) with country-specific measures for implementation.
 Member States had to submit their NAP by the 15th of March 2022.
-One year after the deadline for Member States to submit their NAP, these plans are still missing from eight Member States (Austria, Germany, Hungary, Latvia, Lithuania, Romania, Slovakia, and Slovenia).
+One year after the deadline for Member States to submit their NAP, these plans are still missing from seven Member States (Austria, Germany, Hungary, Latvia, Lithuania, Romania and Slovakia).

 In view of the protracted process of submitting the Action Plans, the Association of German Familes, a COFACE member organisation, presents an interim overview of their status and how the Member States approach them.
 According to the AGF, the NAPs submitted by the end of 2022 present a very diverse picture, manifesting subtle degrees of light and shade.
 The broad support for the goals anchored in the Council Recommendation on the European Child Guarantee is gratifying.
 This approval is also crystallised in many interesting ideas and approaches, in the political commitment and systematic approach of many Action Plans.
 Nevertheless, many Action Plans only recapitulate existing policies and achievements, and some Action Plans are “action” plans only in name, lacking concrete actions.
 Several display gaps in quantified targets and indicators, while others lead the way in this respect.